appujet/lavamusic/README.md

 ```

-For more information how to fill all the varialabes go to this page.
+For more information how to fill all the variables go to this page.
-You do not need to edit anything like the LAVA_LINK_URL, LAVA_LINK_AUTH, LAVA_LINK_NAME, LAVA_LINK_SECURE, DATABASE_URL, and the ports.
-Unless you know what your doing.
+You do not need to edit anything like the LAVA_LINK_URL, LAVA_LINK_AUTH, LAVA_LINK_NAME, LAVA_LINK_SECURE, DATABASE_URL, and the ports unless you know what you're doing.

-After saving your changes you can open a terminal and go to the same location as the docker-compose file.
-Then type the following:
+After saving your changes you can open a terminal and go to the same location as the docker-compose.yml file.
+Then run the following:

 ```bash
 docker-compose up -d